zezhong-zhang/EMST/README.md

 2. Quantitative scanning transmission electron microscopy
     - Experiment
-        - Characetrise the convergence angle and collection angle
+        - Characterise the convergence angle of aperature and collection angles of detector
         - Characterise your detector response
     - Quntification
         - Peak refinement